 Interested in becoming an equine professional?
-The Young Rider Mentorship Program gives a behind the scenes look at what it takes to run and officiate an international event.
+The Young Rider Mentorship Program and the pilot program for the USEA Intercollegiate Mentorship Program give a behind the scenes look at what it takes to run and officiate an international event.

-Young Rider members have the opportunity to job shadow some of the most prestigious eventing officials in the world at The FEI North American Youth Championship (NAYC) held during The Event at Rebecca Farm in Kalispell, Montana, July 24-28, 2019.
+Young Rider and Intercollegiate members have the opportunity to job shadow some of the most prestigious eventing officials in the world at The FEI North American Youth Championship (NAYC) as well as the USEA Intercollegiate Eventing Championships.

-The Young Rider protégé has the opportunity to work with:
+The Intercollegiate/Young Rider protégé has the opportunity to work with:

 “[I learned] why he chose a Swedish oxer for fence three in the three-star and a triple combination for fence four of the NAYC CCIJ*.
 Above all else, Chris [Barnard] was an amazing teacher and made every minute spent with him and his ‘sidekick,’ William Robertson, enjoyable and worthwhile.
 Without the Young Rider Mentorship Program, I would have never experienced eventing in this spectacular way.” – Olivia Crespo